jeremejazz/GoBooks/README.md

 # GoBooks

+*!This is currently a work in progress.
+Feel free to help though if you like.*

 GoBooks is a showcase of the best free ebooks in Golang.

 Learn Go, discover new fields, and muscle your brain for free !